 A rail yard’s effectiveness impacts the company’s operational success.
 Reducing the amount of time trains spend in rail yards reduces transit time and improves delivery reliability.
-Union Pacific is focused on optimizing yard performance, measuring train processing metrics and identifying ways to improve performance.
+Union Pacific is focused on optimizing yard performance through Precision Scheduled Railroading, measuring train processing metrics and identifying ways to improve performance.

-Our Continuous Improvement team works with service units to increase train velocity and to deploy the UP Way, which focuses on employee engagement in continuous improvement.
+Our teams work to increase train velocity and to deploy the UP Way, which focuses on employee engagement in continuous improvement.
 By changing Union Pacific’s paradigm from "buy more assets" to "evaluate and improve the process," Union Pacific has eliminated waste, improved services and increased productivity.
 It has also minimized our environmental impact by reducing waste and conserving energy.

 Distribution Centers & Terminals